 Entries must be made by July 31 of exhibit year.
+Judging will be on Friday beginning at 12:00 noon.
 Open to youth enrolled in the 4-H Sheep project or youth of other groups doing equivalent work.
+Note: Market Animal Sale requirements are listed in a separate document.